harishvc/quick-references/python3/python-intro-6.md

 ````

 ###Example 5:
-Given a list create a new list of squares of even numbers
+Given a list create a new list of squares of only even numbers
 ````python
 a = [1,2,3,4,5]
 print(a)   #[1,2,3,4,5]